 The NHS Health Research Authority (HRA) has various e-learning modules, one of which covers medical devices.

-The National Institute for Health Research offers advice for medical technologies and in vitro diagnostic tests.
+The National Institute for Health and Care Research offers advice for medical technologies and in vitro diagnostic tests.

 Guidance from the British Standards Institution